 While having more women in leadership roles is a necessary, and positive, thing for society, we must remember that this is not a quick fix or a cure-all to institutional, embedded problems, many of which disproportionately affect women and especially women of colour or otherwise marginalised women.

-This article was written and edited by Grace Rosewarne and Aleena Khan.
+This article was written and edited by Grace and Aleena.

 0 Comments